 - Formal application to the School of Nursing is required.
 Applications, including both University and School of Nursing applications may be accessed on the School of Nursing website.
 Application deadlines for the Traditional Program are January 15 for fall admission and May 31 for spring admission.
 The deadline for FastBacc Program admission is January 15th (Applications must be submitted by 11:59 p.m.
 Eastern Standard Time).
 Fall admission is restricted to Baylor University students who have completed at least 30 credit hours in residence on the Waco campus.
 Transfer students are not eligible for Fall admission

 - Required lower division courses must be completed during the full academic semester prior to admission.
 For example, for fall admission courses must be completed by the end of the preceding spring semester.

 - Students may be provisionally registered for the first semester classes pending official transcripts of required lower division courses.
 Students will not be allowed to register for future semesters if all official transcripts of required lower division work taken elsewhere are not on file with Baylor.
-See the Sample Curriculum Plans for the Traditional and FastBacc programs at the end of the nursing section for all course requirements.

 - Applicants may only repeat a maximum of two required lower division courses.

 - The School of Nursing has adopted core performance standards for admission and progression within the major.
 The core performance standards identify behaviors which are essential to the responsibilities of a student nurse.
 These include, but are not limited to, psychomotor and sensory abilities, critical thinking, and communication skills.
 Students must sign the core performance document provided by the School of Nursing signifying that they are able to meet these standards and behaviors.